 We’ll head out today to explore one such well-preserved village, namely Viscri (pronounced VEE-scree), a short distance away from Sighisoara.
 We’ll visit the fortified church in Viscri which was originally built in the 13th century and you’ll have some free time for a walk through this picturesque village to discover it on your own.
 After a wonderful lunch in the village, we’ll take a short walk to discover another traditional occupation, that of making bricks and roof tiles by hand from local clay, water and sand, and a wonderfully welcoming local family will show us how this is done.
 Overnight in Sighisoara.

-Day 10:After breakfast we’ll leave Sighisoara behind and travel to the wonderful town of Brasov, and upon arrival you’ll have time to explore the city’s old town and to enjoy lunch at one of the many nearby restaurants on your own.
+We continue with the wonderful town of Brasov, and upon arrival, you’ll have time to explore the city’s old town and to enjoy lunch at one of the many nearby restaurants on your own.
 In the afternoon we’ll drive to visit the infamous Bran castle, the one which is often associated with Dracula.
-In reality it’s a fine-looking 14th century fortress most recently decorated by the Romanian queen Mary during the 1920s.
+In reality, it’s a fine-looking 14th-century fortress most recently decorated by the Romanian queen Mary during the 1920s.
 Here you’ll find out the true story, what is made up and what is real, in the highly misunderstood legend of Dracula.
-First we’ll make our way to a nearby spot to have a photo shoot from the outside of this formidable castle, a former customs point, standing grand on a cliff in a narrow gorge surrounded by mountains.
+First, we’ll make our way to a nearby spot to have a photo shoot from the outside of this formidable castle, a former customs point, standing grandly on a cliff in a narrow gorge surrounded by mountains.
 We’ll then visit the castle itself which offers more great photo opportunities of the interior and surrounding area.
 Later this evening we’ll drive up a short dirt road to the charming hotel where we’ll stay for the coming two nights of our tour.
 The property is peacefully situated in the mountains with wonderful views, plenty of hiking opportunities, and a nearby monastery that is out of a postcard.
 Overnight in Bran.

-Day 11:We’ll have a full day to enjoy the wonderful nature of the Carpathian Mountains from our hotel.
+Day 13:We’ll have a full day to enjoy the wonderful nature of the Carpathian Mountains from our hotel.
 Ralph will organize early morning and afternoon photo shoots that should allow us to capture the locals cutting down, raking and gathering hay into piles to feed their cattle over the long, potentially harsh winter.
 The place is ideal for walks, hikes and landscape photography, or just relaxing as our trip winds to an end.
 Overnight in Bran.